matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 - **Responsive**:
     - The system responds in a timely manner.
     - Responsiveness is the cornerstone of usability and utility.
-    - Responsiveness also means problems may be detected quickly and dealt with effectively.
+    - Responsiveness also means problems may detected quickly and dealt with effectively.
     - Responsive systems provide rapid and consistent response times.
     - Consistent behavior simplifies error handling, builds and user confidence, and encourages further interaction.
 - **Resilient**:
     - System stays responsive in the face of failure.
-    - Resilience is achieved by replication, containment, isolation and delegation.
+    - Resilience achieved by replication, containment, isolation and delegation.
-    - Failures are contained within each component.
+    - Failures contained within each component.
     - Parts of the system can fail, without compromising the system as a whole.
-    - Recovery of each component is delegated to another.
+    - Recovery of each component delegated to another.
-    - High availability is ensured by replication where necessary.
+    - High availability ensured by replication where necessary.
 - **Elastic**:
     - The system stays responsive under varying workload.
     - Reactive Systems can react to changes in the input rate by increasing or decreasing resources allocated to